There are three types of short-term care. Each serves a different purpose.

 Am I eligible?

 All types of short-term care require a face-to-face assessment to determine eligibility.
+You can check your eligibility and apply for an assessment online.

 Short-term restorative care